aginev/acl/readme.md

 ```

 And the most important thing... you want your controller to be ACL dependent.
 There two options for this.
-1. Add ACL middleware at your controller constructor.
+1.Add ACL middleware at your controller constructor.

 ```php
 $this->middleware('acl');
 ```

-2. Route group at routes.php
+2.Route group at routes.php

 ```php
 Route::group(['middleware' => 'acl'], function () {